-This is quite a handsome little fly, its thorax being neatly marked with black on grey.
-The abdomen is also greyish.
+This small handsome fly has a thorax neatly marked with black blobs on grey.

 There are other similar species and certain identification requires detailed examination, if we cannot be certain that an image is Anthomyia procellaris but it is likely to be this species, it is highlighted in a red box.